 Vitamins from the Cosmos

 The rhythms of our bodies are linked to the rhythms of our cosmos.
-The sun provides us with an essential vitamin, what about the earth and the moon?
+The sun provides us with the essential vitamin D. Do the earth and the moon give us vitamins too?

 Vitamin G (Earth)